Snow & Ice Removal

 If your mailbox is damaged by the plow or by snow thrown by the plow, please notify Town Hall, at (262) 377-4509, as soon as possible.
 The current policy is for the Town to reimburse the owner of a damaged mailbox up to $100 for repair with a receipt.
 The repair and replacement of the mailbox is the responsibility of the owner.
 This policy covers mailboxes for properties fronting on a Town road.
 For properties located on a County Road or a State Highway, notification should be made to the Ozaukee County Highway Department at (262) 284-8331.

-The Town of Cedarburg uses an average of 800 tons of salt per year, combating snow and ice.
+The Town of Cedarburg uses an average of 500 tons of salt per year to address snow and ice.
 Almost all of the salt used is coated with an additive that enhances the melting capabilities of the salt.
 Before 2010, the Town added a man-made liquid chemical called calcium chloride to the salt, which helped lower the melting point of the snow and ice to about 15ºF.
-Beginning in 2009, we replaced the calcium chloride with an organic liquid additive made from sugar beets called GeoMelt®.
-This product lowers the melting point of snow and ice to about 0º.
-It also requires about 25% less salt which may allow the Town to save as much as 12% on salting costs.
-The GeoMelt® is also friendlier to the environment.
+Beginning in 2009, the Town replaced the calcium chloride with an organic liquid additive made from sugar beets called GeoMelt®.
+This product will melt snow and ice at temperatures around 0º.
+It also requires about 25% less salt which may allow the Town to save as much as 12% on salt costs.
+Most recently, the Town has included the addition of salt brine and a smaller percentage of GeoMelt® which has provided the same melting characteristics while reducing the amount of funds spent on costlier products such as GeoMelt®.